pelikhan/action-genai-pull-request-descriptor/README.md

+This GitHub Action generates a description of a pull request using Generative AI.

+> [!NOTE]
+> This action uses [GitHub Models](https://github.com/models) for LLM inference.

 ## Inputs

+- `instructions`: Custom prompting instructions to generate the message.
+- `gitmojis`: Whether to use [Gitmojis](https://gitmoji.dev/) in the message.
+Defaults to `true`.
+- `excluded`: A comma-separated list of file paths to exclude from the message.
 - `github_token`: GitHub token with `models: read` permission at least (https://microsoft.github.io/genaiscript/reference/github-actions/#github-models-permissions). (required)
 - `github_issue`: The issue number to associate with the pull request. (required)
 - `debug`: Enable debug logging (https://microsoft.github.io/genaiscript/reference/scripts/logging/).